The Key Masterpieces

 C.E.F.
 WEYSE (1774-1842) began his career as a strong fan and follower of W.A.
 Mozart, but soon developed an irresistibly personal and truly national attitude to his art.
 This exclusive Perspectives collection of Weyse's finest vocal and instrumental works fully portrays the composer's genius as well as his status as the first composer of the Danish Golden Age period.

-With this attractively packaged double CD (offered at 1 CD's price) in Dacapo's Perspectives series you will encounter Weyse's vocal genius in the shape of the popular Christmas Cantata and a selection of melodious solo songs with orchestral or piano accompaniment; a couple of early Romantic symphonies which were the very first to be written in Denmark as well as beautifully balanced pieces for solo piano.
+With this attractively packaged double CD in Dacapo's Perspectives series you will encounter Weyse's vocal genius in the shape of the popular Christmas Cantata and a selection of melodious solo songs with orchestral or piano accompaniment; a couple of early Romantic symphonies which were the very first to be written in Denmark as well as beautifully balanced pieces for solo piano.

 All of the works on this Perspectives issue are presented in critically acclaimed and award-winning recordings from Dacapo Records' catalogue.